-Why is Bridge Concrete Preservation Important?July 10th, 2019 in Cathodic Protection
+Why is Bridge Concrete Preservation Important?March 7th, 2020 in Cathodic Protection

 Concrete is one of the most abundant materials used in the construction of anything from buildings, to bridges, to furniture.
 It is strong, durable, and with proper care can last decades or even longer.
 Concrete structures, especially bridges, need to maintain a certain degree of integrity, especially when the safety of the users is at risk.
 Bridges are constantly under stress from use, and when problems arise, bridge concrete repair may be necessary to preserve the structure.